Janusz Góra

-Janusz Góra (born 8 July 1963) is a Polish retired professional footballer who played for Górnik Wałbrzych, Śląsk Wrocław, Stuttgarter Kickers, SSV Ulm 1846 and FC Augsburg.
-He currently manages the Śląsk Wrocław U19 team.
-He also represented the Poland national football team 11 times between 1989 and 1992.
+Janusz Góra (born 8 July 1963) is a Polish professional football manager and former player who played for Górnik Wałbrzych, Śląsk Wrocław, Stuttgarter Kickers, SSV Ulm 1846 and FC Augsburg.
+He is currently the head of Śląsk Wrocław's youth coaching department.
+He also represented the Poland national team 11 times between 1989 and 1992.

 Góra is well known for his emotional outburst following a 2–1 defeat against Hansa Rostock, a match in which four Ulm players were sent off.

 He was the interim coach of the Polish Ekstraklasa club Lech Poznań, fulfilling his duties once in a prestigious league game against Legia Warsaw, on 11 April 2021.

 On 9 March 2022, he joined Piotr Tworek's staff at Śląsk Wrocław as an assistant coach.